10 Tips for The Healthy Lifestyle, To Look and Feel Your Best

 Additionally, if your friends and accomplices leave you stressed and angry as opposed to calm and joyful, cut them off.
 If you’re always angry after hanging out with your friends, you are likely to drink too much to quell the anger or look for solace in junk food.
 Of course, none of those two options are exactly healthy.

-If you spend much of your time around positive minded individuals, they may positively impact your general thinking and the way you conduct yourself both in public and private life.
+If you spend much of your time around positive-minded individuals, they may positively impact your general thinking and the way you conduct yourself both in public and private life.
 In simple terms, try to be around people who are not only in agreement with your healthy living habits, but who also don’t leave you feeling worthless.

 9. Have 5 Small Meals a Day

-Most of us have been programmed from childhood to only take our meals in the morning, noon/afternoon, and in the evening.
+Most of us have been programmed from childhood to only take our meals in the morning, noon/afternoon, and the evening.
 However, it is best to split your meals into five small parts as opposed to 2-3 large portions.

 First and foremost, having small meals throughout the day evens out your energy distribution, keeping you strong and focused all the time.
 Also, small meals are easy on your stomach as they don’t overstretch it, making digestion easier.

-In summary, plan your meals and spread your eating times throughout the day, as opposed to only eating on official meal times.
+In summary, plan your meals and spread your eating times throughout the day, as opposed to only eating during official meal times.
 In essence, you do need a constant supply of nutrients and energy to look and feel your best.